 In effect, Peter is also asking for the check boxes for sources to be immediately visible.
 This confirms our earlier impression as to the importance of this bug.
 However, I am not inclined at this tim to follow Peter's suggestion of only two colors.

-#3 Updated by Xianhua Liu over 13 years ago
+#3 Updated by Xianhua Liu almost 14 years ago

 The legend is dynamically created by the server to reflect changes in data source selection.
 It is hard, if not possible, to combine source selection page with legend page.
 It's easier to keep the source order the same as those in the legend.
 I will go back to this issue after I finish other easier and fatal ones.

-#4 Updated by Robert Peet over 13 years ago
+#4 Updated by Robert Peet almost 14 years ago

 Seems like the programming would not be that hard if the current source page were maintained as a not visible page, and the map page had an additional bit added simply reflecting the selections in the current source page.
 Similarly, to change the source setting, the new settings would be piped back to the current source page and then back out again.
 Seems a bit like a hack, but I don't see why it wouldn't work.